QuentinRa/blog.quentinra.dev/maths/matrix/_examples/gauss.md

 [Go back](../index.md#gaussian-elimination)

-We will solve by ourselves the following system, using the GAUSS method.
+We will solve the following system using the GAUSS method.

 <div class="overflow-auto">
 \[